Updated Jan 17, 2026

 The ATV trail from Johnson Rd to the pipeline is long and remote.
 When it is groomed it is really awesome but it does have some wet areas, creek crossings and some steep hills.
 Once you arrive at the TCPL pipeline right of way, please be advised that you may not continue riding along the pipeline as it is an official OFSC snowmobile trail.
 You will have to turn around and return on the same trail.

-There is a trail from waypoint ATV 2, shortly before arriving at the pipeline that descends to the Mattawa river just across from the Turtle lake narrows.
-Unlike the other red trails, this trail is not frequently used by many hikers, so it is often not usable by bike.
-It is however occasionally groomed by snowmobile, usually for winter bike events held later in the winter months.
-When groomed it is a nice downhill ride... or a steady uphill walk.
+Shortly before arriving at the TCPL pipeline, there is a hiking trail from waypoint ATV 2 that descends to the Mattawa river just across from the Turtle lake narrows.
+Unlike the other hiking trails, this trail is not frequently used by many hikers and is not regularly groomed, so it is rarely usable by bike.

 ENJOY!